Reading

 * Dear God in Heaven,

-Thank You for Jesus, through whom we are saved and rest assured in Your promises of life after this life.
+Thank You for You in the Person of the Son, Jesus, through whom we are saved, through whom we rest assured in Your promises of life after this life.

-Please help us to tell people of this wonderful news.
+Please help us to tell people about this wonderful news.

 Amen.